 Just 50 minutes from Yeovil

-There’s more to it than that, of course, so find cheap train tickets and get down there immediately.
-It's also home to the festival-style family camping phenomenon typified by Eweleaze Farm.
+There’s more to it than that, of course: it's also home to the festival-style family camping phenomenon typified by Eweleaze Farm.
 And then there’s the Isle of Portland, connected to Weymouth by the stunning Chesil Beach.
-You’re also in the heart of the Jurassic Coast here – fossil heaven awaits!
-A day may not be enough.
-But if you are getting set for summer, you can save when you book in advance.
+You’re also in the heart of the Jurassic Coast here.
+A day may not be enough - but if you are giving summer a big send off, you can save when you book in advance.

-The Sea Life Adventure Park is an absorbing aquarium and adventure playground, with 14 acres of attractions and interactive activities for families to enjoy – book online for the best prices, and take advantage of the fantastic 2-for-1 offer when you buy your train ticket.
+The SEA LIFE Adventure Park is an absorbing aquarium and adventure playground, with 14 acres of attractions and interactive activities for families to enjoy – book online for the best prices, and take advantage of the fantastic 2-for-1 offer when you buy your train ticket.
 Tickets include admission to the Jurassic Skyline tower (also available separately), which offers great 360 degree views across Weymouth and out into the English Channel.
 The viewing capsule climbs to 165ft, before slowly doing two full rotations.

 The rugged coastline that once made Weymouth a haven for smugglers and wreckers can be explored along the majestic South West Coast Path.
-It offers walking as fine as anywhere in the country, with wildlife galore and many a bird-watching opportunity.
+It offers walking as fine as anywhere in the country, with wildlife and bird-watching opportunities.
 For dedicated twitchers, the RSPB’s Radipole Lake is a glorious bird sanctuary in the heart of the town, a short walk from Weymouth station.
 For the more adventurous, there’s a 13-mile round Portland walk that is delightful.
 Fans of hit ITV drama Broadchurch may fancy a visit to the place it’s made – West Bay is a 45-minute bus ride along the coast westwards.